Ultralong-distance quantum correlations in three-terminal Josephson junctions: Physical picture

 \subsection{Ultralong-distance Floquet-Tomasch effect}

+The introduction of ``the Feynman diagrams'' in calculations of the light-matter interaction was not only useful to represent the quantum processes, but it also yielded considerable shortcuts in the calculation of those scattering amplitudes.
+Here, the diagrams yield intuitive explanations and simple physical pictures for the numerical results presented in section~\ref{sec:numerical-results}.
+Those diagrams represent the time-evolution of the electrons, holes and the conversions between them, scattering back and forth between the different interfaces.

-This subsection considers nonlocality in the $S_a$-$D_x$-$S_c$-$D_{x'}$-$S_b$ three-terminal Josephson junction on figures~\ref{fig:device}a, ~\ref{fig:device}b and ~\ref{fig:device}c which is biased according to Eq.~(\ref{eq:quartet-line}) in a voltage range that is typically a significant fraction of the superconducting gap $\Delta$.
+This subsection considers nonlocality in the $S_a$-$D_x$-$S_c$-$D_{x'}$-$S_b$ three-terminal Josephson junction on figures~\ref{fig:device}a, ~\ref{fig:device}b and ~\ref{fig:device}c which is biased according to Eq.~(\ref{eq:quartet-line}) in a {voltage-$V$ range} that is significant fraction of the superconducting gap {$\Delta$, typically} $eV\sim\Delta/2$.
 Specifically, we detail the microscopic processes, starting with the nonlocal pair amplitude, and next proceeding further with the Floquet-Andreev and the Floquet-Tomasch contributions to the current, finally uncovering the ultralong-distance Floquet-Tomasch octets.
+We demonstrate in Appendix~\ref{app:connection} that the Floquet-Tomasch effect for the current of pairs in a three-terminal Josephson junction and the two-terminal density of state oscillations in the Tomasch effect \cite{Tomasch1,Tomasch2,Tomasch3,McMillan-Anderson,Wolfram} share the ultralong-distance nonlocality, but the corresponding quantum processes are inequivalent.
+Thus, the mechanism for the two-terminal density of state oscillations in the Tomasch effect \cite{Tomasch1,Tomasch2,Tomasch3,McMillan-Anderson,Wolfram} cannot be advocated to be at the origin of the ultralong-distance current of pairs in the three-terminal Josephson junction.
+In the first place, in the three-terminal configuration, the quantum processes coupling the density of states at one contact to the pairs at the other contacts are AC at the lowest-order in the tunneling amplitudes, and thus, they cannot be put forward as an explanation to the calculated three-terminal DC-current of quartets and higher-order clusters of Cooper pairs.

 Figures~\ref{fig:diagrams-pair-amplitude}a and~\ref{fig:diagrams-pair-amplitude}b show the energy diagram for the lowest-order pair amplitude between the quantum dots $D_x$ and $D_{x'}$, corresponding to conversion of ``spin-up electron on the dot $D_x$'' into ``spin-down hole on the dot $D_{x'}$''.